pcwerk/data-science/airflow/README.md

 ## Using Python Virtual Environment Strategy

 We will operate the pipeline in a virtual environment on Linux (or Mac).
-THe process for Windows will be slighly difference.
+THe process for Windows will be slightly different.

 First prepare the variables and location where the virtual environment will reside: